Coronary Artery Disease

 - Coronary artery bypass grafting (CABG) —segments of vessels are taken from other areas of the body and are sewn into the heart arteries to reroute blood flow around blockages

 Options for Refractory Angina

 - Enhanced external counterpulsation (EECP)—large air bags are inflated around the legs in tune with the heart beat.
-The patient receives 5 one-hour treatments per week for seven weeks.
+The patient receives 5 1-hour treatments per week for 7 weeks.
 This has been shown to reduce angina and may improve symptom-free exercise duration.

 - Transmyocardial revascularization (TMR)—surgical procedure done with laser to reduce chest pain

 - Eat a heart healthy diet that is low in saturated fat , red meat and processed meats, and rich in whole grains , fruits, vegetables, and nuts .